A reduction theorem for the Navarro Alperin weight conjecture

-The theory of character triples (see \cite{Sp17} or \cite{Nav-Mckaybook}) plays an important role in the reduction of the Alperin weight conjecture and the McKay conjecture.
-It helps state the inductive conditions and shorten the proof of these reduction theorems.
-If Galois automorphisms is considered, then $\hH$-triples (see \cite{Nav-GMckay}) is needed in place of character triples.
+The isomorphism theory of character triples (see \cite{Sp17,Sp18} or \cite{Nav-Mckaybook}) and modular character triples (see \cite{SV16}) plays an important role in the reduction of the McKay conjecture and the Alperin weight conjecture.
+It facilitates both the formulation of the inductive conditions and the streamlining of the proofs of these reduction theorems (see, for example, \cite{Sp18} for the reduction of the McKay conjecture).
+If Galois automorphisms are considered, then $\hH$-triples (see \cite{Nav-GMckay}) are needed in place of character triples.
 The theory of $\hH$-triples introduced in \cite{Nav-GMckay} is for ordinary characters.
-In this paper, we will generalize it to Brauer characters.
+In this paper, we will adapt it to Brauer characters.